Local development with rover dev

 rover dev lets us start a local router—right on your computer!—that can query across one or more subgraphs.
 Each subgraph can be run locally or remotely.
 It's a supergraph in our local development environment!
 This lets us implement and test changes before we publish them to GraphOS.

 Now you might be thinking: didn't we already run a router locally?
-In Lesson 4: Running the router, we downloaded a router and ran it locally.

-The key difference?
-That router was connected to our supergraph schema registry on GraphOS, whereas the router we're about to run with
+In Lesson 5: Router configuration, we downloaded a router and ran it locally.
+The key difference is that router was connected to our supergraph schema registry on GraphOS, whereas the router we're running with

-rover dev will connect to our local subgraph changes—even when those changes haven't been published to the registry!
-This lets us play around with new features and schema updates; we can enjoy the safety of our development environment, while simulating how our changes will work when composed with the router and other subgraphs.
+rover dev will be connected to our local subgraph changes–even when those changes haven't been published to the registry!
+This means that we can play around with implementing new features and explore any additional schema changes we want to make with our subgraphs and simulate how it fits in with the router and other subgraphs.

 To get started, we'll need the